MobileTeleSystems/data-rentgen/README.rst

 * Support consuming large amounts of lineage events, use Apache Kafka as event buffer.
 * Store data in tables partitioned by event timestamp, to speed up lineage graph resolution.
 * Lineage graph is build with user-specified time boundaries (unlike Marquez where lineage is build only for last job run).
-* Lineage graph can be build with different granularity. e.g. merge all individual Spark operations into Spark applicationId or Spark applicationName.
+* Lineage graph can be build with different granularity. e.g. merge all individual Spark commands into Spark applicationId or Spark applicationName.
 * Column-level lineage support.
 * Authentication support.

 Non-goals
 ---------

-* This is **not** a Data Catalog, DataRentgen doesn't track dataset schema change, owner and so on.
-Use Datahub or OpenMetadata instead.
+* This is **not** a Data Catalog.
+DataRentgen doesn't track dataset schema change, owner and so on.
+Use `Datahub <https://datahubproject.io/>`_ or `OpenMetadata <https://open-metadata.org/>`_ instead.
 * Static Data Lineage like view → table is not supported.

 Limitations